FudanSELab/ClassEval/README.md

 ## Generation Strategies

-For class-level code generation tasks, we devise three distinct generation strategies as follows:
+We devise three distinct generation strategies for evaluating LLMs on class-level code generation:

 **Holistic Generation**: the model is asked to generate the entire class all at once with the class skeleton as inputs.